Menu

 One of the best spots for viewing the amazing waterfall drop into the cave

-The hole where the creek plunges down into the cave creating a stunning waterfall curtain
+• The bridge: The highlight is the arched cave where the creek plunges through a hole in the roof, creating a stunning waterfall curtain.

 Inside the arched cave and natural bridge – it was dark enough in there for the glow worms to become visible even though it was only just 6pm